junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 The code tells us to read the sensor data via the I2C bus (`Wire`) at address `0x68` for every 100 milliseconds.
 The data is sent to the serial port at a baud rate of `115200`and it is in the form of a comma-separated string.
 The first 9 values are the **accelerometer**, **gyroscope**, and **magnetometer** data.
 The last value is the **temperature** in Celsius.

+### Upload Sketch to Arduino

-Upload the sketch to the Arduino Uno by clicking the **Upload** button on the top left corner of the Arduino IDE (Arrow icon).
+To program Arduino Uno, upload the sketch to the Arduino Uno by clicking the **Upload** button on the top left corner of the Arduino IDE (Arrow icon).

 [//]: # (put upload process gif here)
 ![upload sketch](images/upload-sketch.png)

+### Monitor Sensor Data

 Open the serial monitor to see the sensor data.
 The serial monitor can be opened by clicking the magnifying glass icon on the top right corner of the Arduino IDE.

 ![arduino serial monitor](images/arduino-serial-monitor.png)

-In the serial monitor you should see the sensor data in the following format:
+In the serial monitor, you should see the sensor data in the following format:

 ```shell
 ax:0 ay:0 az:-9.1 gx:0 gy:0 gz:0 mx:13.0 my:57.1 my:-105.3 s:27.4
 ```

-You can also using CLI serial communication tools such as [minicom](https://www.man7.org/linux/man-pages/man1/minicom.1.html) to read the sensor data.
+You can also use CLI serial communication tools such as [minicom](https://www.man7.org/linux/man-pages/man1/minicom.1.html) to read the sensor data.

 Using Ubuntu Linux, you can install minicom using the following command: